Axes, Not Stacks: Typology as Tension, Not Ranking

 But there is a hidden cost: brittleness.

 A person optimized for one mode can look competent and still be fragile.
 When pressure shifts, when a relationship demands a different posture, the optimized self often has only one response.
-That is where breakdown happens.
-Not because the person lacks strengths, but because the strengths were never trained to share the wheel.
+That is where the breakdown happens.
+Not because strengths are absent, but because the strengths were never trained to share the wheel.

 Proportion produces resilience.
 It does not aim for a perfect signature.
 It aims for a stable ability to adjust, because inner life is not being forced into a single winning posture.

 This is one reason Nafsychology refuses ladder-style typology.
-Instead of scoring, we teach readers to track recurring patterns across time and context, then refine conduct through clearer language and explicit limits.
+Instead of scoring, we learn to track recurring patterns across time and context, then refine conduct through clearer language and explicit limits.
 The goal is not self-mastery as domination.
-The goal is self-knowledge that supports restoration.
+The goal is self-knowledge that supports return to proportion under pressure.

 Axis-thinking also reduces a predictable temptation: moralizing blind spots.
 When typology is framed as “strong vs weak,” the weak is treated as defective.
 When it is framed as tension, the neglected capacity still matters, because reality keeps requiring it.